How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Before You Start: Quick Checklist to Avoid Common Pairing Mistakes

 • Remove old Bluetooth pairings: Too many saved devices can confuse Windows.
-Delete any old or duplicate entries before adding your earbuds again.
+Delete old or duplicate entries before adding your earbuds again.

 How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows